Sustainability

 Based on the materiality established in fiscal 2018, and mainly taking into account ISO 26000 and GRI Standards, we identified issues from the perspective of our stakeholders in accordance with our new medium-term plan, which addresses changes in the business environment.
 Our management engaged in discussions accordingly and, following approval by the President and Group CEO, we disclosed our new materiality in the integrated report 2020.

 In order to upgrade the issues identified, the H.U.
-Group Sustainability Committee created a materiality aligned with our Vision, Mission that that are particularly important in terms of “importance to the H.U.
+Group Sustainability Committee created a materiality aligned with our Mission and Vision that are particularly important in terms of “importance to the H.U.
 Group” and “importance to long-term investors” such as financial reporting, innovation opportunities, and the impact of regulations and industry norms (supporting double materiality *1).

 The Board of Directors of H.U.
-Group Holdings, the supervisory body, with outside directors, discussed and coordinated the materiality of our group and approved it.
+Group Holdings discussed and coordinated the Group's material issues and approved them for the first time.

 We will review and update the materiality once a year, taking into account progress in addressing the issues and changes in the business environment. (supporting dynamic materiality *2).

-• : The approach that emphasizes materiality from the perspectives of both investors and stakeholders.
-It was proposed under the “Guidelines on Non-Financial Reporting” of the European Commission (June 2019).
+- : The approach that emphasizes materiality from the perspectives of both investors and stakeholders.
+It was proposed under the “Guidelines on Non-Financial Reporting” of the European Commission.

-• : The idea that materiality is a dynamic concept and can change over time or rapidly.
-The concept was proposed in a joint statement of the IIRC, SASB, CDP, CDSB, and GRI (September, 2020).
+- : The idea that materiality is a dynamic concept and can change over time or rapidly.
+The concept was proposed in a joint statement of the IIRC, SASB, CDP, CDSB, and GRI.